-And on Saturday, 26 July, join us for a free tour of the Society's building on Boylston Street in Boston's Back Bay.
-"The History and Collections of the MHS" is a 90-minute, docent-led tour of the public spaces in the building.
-The tour touches on the art, architecture, history, and collections of the Historical Society.
-The tour is free and open to the public.
-No reservation is required for individuals or small groups.
-Parties of 8 or more should contact the MHS prior to attending a tour.
-For more information please contact Curator of Art Anne Bentley at 617-646-0508 or email@example.com.
+Finally, on Saturday, 9 October, come in at 10:00AM for "The History and Collections of the MHS," a 90-minute docent-led talk that explores the public spaces in the building at 1154 Boylston Street and passes on information about the history, holdings, art, and architecture at the MHS.
+This tour is free and open to the public.
+Reservations are not necessary for individuals and small groups.
+Parties of 8 or more should contact Art Curator Anne Bentley in advance at 617-646-0508 or email@example.com.

 This Week @ MHS

-And on Saturday, 19 July, is another free public tour.
-Beginning at 10:00AM, The History and Collections of the MHS is a 90-minute, docent-led tour of the Society's historic building and touches on the art, architecture, history, and collections of the Society.
-The tour is free and open to the public and no reservations are required for individuals or small groups.
-Parties of 8 or more should contact the MHS prior to attending a tour.
-For more information please contact Curator of Art Anne Bentley at 617-646-0508 email@example.com.
+Finally, at 10:00AM on Saturday, 3 October, is the return of our free tour.
+The History and Collections of the MHS is 90-minute, docent-led walk through the public spaces at the Society, touching on the art, architecture, history, and collections of the Society.
+The tour is open to the public with no need for reservations for small groups or individuals.
+Parties of 8 or more should contact Curator of Art Anne Bentley in advance at 617-646-0508 or email@example.com.